mvestola/plugin.video.quick.skip/README.md

 ## Supported Kodi versions

-This add-on has been tested to work well at least in following setups:
+This add-on has been tested to work well at least in following environments:
-* LibreELEC 9.0.1 with Kodi version 18.1
+* Raspberry Pi 3 Model B running LibreELEC 9.0.1 with Kodi version 18.1
-* LibreELEC 7.0.3 with Kodi version 16.1
+* Raspberry Pi 3 Model B running LibreELEC 7.0.3 with Kodi version 16.1

 ## Installation to Kodi